 14. Acropolis Dress Code

-There is no dress code for the Acropolis like it is in the Greek Monasteries such as Meteora Monasteries.
-If it is summer, you definitely need a hat, comfortable clothes, good walking shoes, sunscreen, and plenty of water with you.
+There is no dress code for the Acropolis like in Greek Monasteries such as Meteora Monasteries.
+If it is summer, you need a hat, comfortable clothes, good walking shoes, sunscreen, and plenty of water with you.

 If it is winter, as this is a hill, it can be windy and cold and if it has rained, it can be slippery ascending the marbled steps.
 Again good walking shoes and warm clothes are needed.